algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

  The reason to use states is to have a better control flow of our code.
 Indeed, certain functions like _Process() will behave differently depending on the game state.
 Each time it is called, this function will check the actual state of the game manager depdning on the conditions stated above before handling the other main functions.

- In fact, the play state will have to check several features each time the _Process() function is called:
+ Furthermore, the play state will have to check several features each time the _Process() function is called:
  - the inputHandler.gd script, where the game manager will monitor the use of the player's interface and its point-and-click controls, a vital part of the gameplay.
+ - the dataLoader.gd script, necessary each time the game update to the next turn to change the .json scripts values and the game economies.
- - the dataLoader.gd script,
+ -

 ### 4.2.
 Managing Game Economies